Eduard 1/48 MiG-21BIS ProfiPACK (8232)

 Because this kit is based on earlier announced Eduard MiG-21MF and MiG-21SMT kits and because there is no new fuselage parts for the BIS, one can find small imperfections on the nose of the kit.
 MiG-21 BIS nose diameter should be a little bigger just back of air intake ring.
 Difference between the right diameter and that of the kit in 1/48 scale is only 0,38 mm!
 I didn't bother to fix that to my model, I think that I can live with it:).
 If you are more intrerested of the shape and the diameter of the nose of the kit more discussion can be found in Eduard's web page.
 The kit has also an inclusive assortment of missiles, bombs, rockets, fuel tanks and pylons for them.
 Also RATO-rockets can be found in the box if one wants to use them on the model.

-Worth noticing when building Finnish MiG-21 BIS model:
+Worth of noticing when building a Finnish MiG-21 BIS model:

 - Finnish planes had KM-1M type ejection seat

 - Finnish planes had only closed rims

 - Cockpit modification to all Finnish planes was done approximately 1982 onwards.
 All planes got new instrument panels and western avionics (kits photo-etched instrument panel depicts original russian instrument panel)